mschlege1838/html-table-wrapper/examples/temperatures-custom/README.md

 ```

 Next we declare our [FilterDescriptor]s.
 A [FilterDescriptor] is an object that defines an `include` function that takes as an argument either an
 `HTMLTableCellElement` or `HTMLTableRowElement`.
-Which [SimpleDataTable] ends up passing depends upon whether the [FilterDescriptor] has the
+Which [HTMLTableWrapper] ends up passing depends upon whether the [FilterDescriptor] has the
 `columnIndex` property defined.
 If `columnIndex` is a positive number, the argument will be an `HTMLTableCellElement` corresponding to the cell
 at `columnIndex` within the relevant row, otherwise it will be the `HTMLTableRowElement` itself.
 In either case, it must return a `boolean` indicating
 whether the row should be kept, or filtered.